scd4j/gradle-plugins/README.md

 * [Basics](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)
     * Explains, in a high level, how to create a new SCD4J project
 * [Managing dependencies](https://github.com/scd4j/gradle-plugins/wiki/03.-Managing-dependencies)
-    * Shows the options to manage your dependencies packages
+    * Shows the options to manage your dependencies
 * [How to run my project](https://github.com/scd4j/gradle-plugins/wiki/04.-How-to-run-my-project)
     * Demostrate how you should run your SCD4J project
 * [Encryption Tools](https://github.com/scd4j/gradle-plugins/wiki/05.-Encryption-Tools)
-    * Shows the tools SCD4J provides to encrypt your information to avoid not allowed people to read it
+    * Shows the tools SCD4J provides to encrypt your information
 * [Packaging and Distribution](https://github.com/scd4j/gradle-plugins/wiki/06.-Packaging-and-Distribution)
-    * Explains how you should pack and distribute your SCD4J project
+    * Explains how you should pack and distribute your project
 * [Logging and Backup](https://github.com/scd4j/gradle-plugins/wiki/07.-Logging-and-Backup)
-    * Talks about logs, backups and suggested clean up policy
+    * Talks about logs, backups and a suggested clean up policy
 * [Advanced Configurations](https://github.com/scd4j/gradle-plugins/wiki/08.-Advanced-Configurations)
     * Shows some advanced configuration
 * [Best Practices](https://github.com/scd4j/gradle-plugins/wiki/09.-Best-Practices)
-    * Gives you some tips how you should develop your SCD4J project
+    * Gives you some tips of how you should code your project
 * [FAQ](https://github.com/scd4j/gradle-plugins/wiki/10.-FAQ)
     * Frequent questions and answers
 * [SCD4J Examples](https://github.com/scd4j/gradle-plugins/wiki/11.-SCD4J-Examples)
     * Describes, in a high level, each example in [scd4j-examples](https://github.com/scd4j/gradle-plugins/tree/master/scd4j-examples)

-In short, first you must create a file `build.gradle` like the below example:
+In short, to create a SCD4J project, first you must create a file `build.gradle` like the below example:

 ```
 plugins {